adi-L/spliter-html/README.md

 spliter-html
 ==============

-### BADDASS library to split html elements in contentEditable
+### library to split html elements in contentEditable

 ## Result